Kokkai Futoshi: Top division career

 He has knowledge of four languages: Georgian, Russian, English and Japanese.

 He is a devout Christian and prays every day.

 He would sometimes choose not to shave during a tournament for superstitious reasons and would therefore build up stubble, unusual for sumo wrestlers who are normally clean-shaven.
 He once also appeared with prominent sideburns for a few days, before he was told by his stablemaster to shave them off.

 In 2010 he was awarded the Honor Medal by Georgian President Mikheil Saakashvili in recognition of raising the profile of his country abroad.

 Retirement from sumo

 During the September 2012 tournament, Kokkai's stablemaster announced his retirement due to multiple injuries to his body over his sumo career, which had prevented him from training for the last few months.
 He went back to his native Georgia to work in the private sector.
 In April 2018 he was voted by unanimous decision to be the president of the Georgian Sumo Federation for a term of four years.
+Under his presidency, the Georgian association sent a delegation of young wrestlers to take part in the Hakuhō Cup on two occasions.